Last updated: Tuesday, August 13, 2019

-We currently live in a digital era, where a strong online presence is becoming more and more important in gaining awareness from potential salon clients and maintaining strong relationships with your existing clientele.
-We have gathered 4 simple steps you can take to improve your salon’s web presence, and best of all – you can do it yourself – without being a digital expert at all.
+A strong online presence helps gain awareness from potential salon clients and maintain relationships with your existing clientele.
+We have gathered 4 simple steps you can take to improve your salon’s web presence.

 1. Salon blogging

 Ever considered writing a salon blog? – Go for it!

 You don’t have to possess journalistic or graphical skills to write blog posts as long as you have something on your mind that you want to share – so don’t be afraid to throw yourself into the world of digital blogging!

 Ultimately, including a blog on your salon website will help you connect with fellow hairstylists, your current and potential clients.
 Sounds great, right?

 Our friends at Claire Hair Boutique have received a lot of positive feedback on their blog posts.
 You can read about them here.

 As a salon owner with a blog, you will have a voice and a way to share your expertise and viewpoints and help spread the word about responsible hairdressing!